lgaudencio/geography-quiz/README.md

     * If the user got an overall correct score of between 1 and 5, the feedback message displayed will be - *"I think it's time to open an atlas!"*

-    * If the user got an overall correct score of between 6 and 10, the feedback message displayed will be - *"Slowly but surley getting there..."*
+    * If the user got an overall correct score of between 6 and 10, the feedback message displayed will be - *"Slowly but surely getting there..."*

     * If the user got an overall correct score of between 11 and 15, the feedback message displayed will be - *"More than half, impressive!"*